Natifishman/MessageU/README.md

 1. **Key Exchange**:
    - Client A requests Client B's public key
-   - Client A sends symmetric key request to Client B (encrypted with B's public key)
+   - Client A sends a symmetric key request to Client B (encrypted with B's public key)
-   - Client B responds with symmetric key (encrypted with A's public key)
+   - Client B responds with a symmetric key (encrypted with A's public key)

 2. **Message Exchange**:
-   - Messages are encrypted with shared symmetric key
+   - Messages are encrypted with a shared symmetric key
    - Server stores and forwards encrypted messages
    - Recipients decrypt messages using their symmetric key